 For the top states in my chart, enhanced unemployment benefits lift overall unemployment benefits by 36% – 54%.
 For the states with the lowest unemployment benefits, the enhanced unemployment benefits lifts overall unemployment benefits by 54% – 127%.

 Let’s take California for example.
 The standard unemployment benefit amount is $450 a week or $1,800 after four weeks.
 An additional $300 a week in enhanced unemployment benefits would mean a 67% increase.

-Now let’s look at Mississippi, where the governor got rid of the mask mandate and fully opened up the economy about two months before there is enough vaccine supply for all adults.
+Now let’s look at Mississippi.
+The governor got rid of the mask mandate.
+He fully opened up the economy two months before there was enough vaccine supply for all adults.
 Mississippi’s weekly unemployment benefit amount is $235.
 Therefore, an additional $300 a week in unemployment benefits equals a 128% increase.

 Let’s estimate unemployment benefits for 27 weeks accounts for 20% of the value of a severance package.
 We can, therefore, calculate the average value of a severance package has gone up by 7% – 25% ((36% – 127%) X 20%).